gary-beautypie/dbt-google-analytics-360/README.md

   version: 0.1.0
 ```

-2. By default this will look into the `google_analytics` schema of your profile database.
+2. By default this will look into the `google_analytics_360` schema of your profile database.
 If this is not where your data is, please add the following to your `dbt_project.yml`:
 ```yml
 vars: